I do a lot of my living inside my head: I’m a daydreamer with a big imagination.

 In 2 Corinthians 10:5, Paul writes that “we demolish arguments and every pretension that sets itself up against the knowledge of God, and we take captive every thought to make it obedient to Christ.”

 Our thinking controls us.
 Scientists have found that the more we use certain neural pathways, the more our brain becomes accustomed to them.
-So, if your tendency is to give in to anxiety and fear in times of conflict or stress and you do this frequently and consistently, you’re training your brain to default to an anxiety and fear-based response in times of conflict or stress!
+So, if you tend to give in to anxiety and fear in times of conflict or stress, and you do this frequently and consistently, you’re training your brain to default to anxiety and fear-based response in times of conflict or stress!

 As a believer, you have to make a practice of flagging those anxious thoughts and setting them aside.
 Is it a “what if” thought?
 Abandon it.
 Is it a thought with no real solution?
 Abandon it.
 Keep an eye out for the sort of worries you “chew” on—that you leave and revisit, leave and revisit.
 When you find those thoughts, acknowledge them for what they are and then set them aside.
 No dwelling!
 If you have to, say it out loud: “Lord, I present this anxious thought to you.
 Please take custody of it.”
 And—here’s the trick—do it over and over and repeatedly until it becomes second nature to you.

-You see, if we can enter each day believing that God will grant us all we need, if we can constantly pull our meandering focus and our worries back from what-ifs to the present moment, and if we can notice our anxious thought and acknowledge them as distracting and untrue, we can fight back against a lot of the worry and the fears that plague us.
+You see, if we can enter each day believing that God will grant us all, we need if we can constantly pull our meandering focus and our worries back from what-ifs to the present moment.
+If we can notice our anxious thought and acknowledge them as distracting and untrue, we can fight back against many of the worries and the fears that plague us.

 So, wherever you are, take a deep breath.
 What’s happening around you?
 What do you see?
 What do you know of God?
 Right now, you have enough to keep going.
 Right now, God has provided you everything that you require.
 What will happen a day from now, ten days from now—that doesn’t matter yet.